YouTube’s Newest Far-Right, Foul-Mouthed, Red-Pilling Star Is A 14-Year-Old Girl

 “I’m wondering why they’re concerned with what I say instead of being concerned with the parents who let their kids watch me,” she said.

 It’s unclear how much Soph’s own parents know about her videos.
-Internet sleuths have figured out details about her parents lives, one of whom Soph has claimed voted for Hillary Clinton.
+Internet sleuths have figured out details about her parents' lives, one of whom Soph has claimed voted for Hillary Clinton.
 In a recent interview, Soph said that her parents have never had a serious conversation with her about the politics of her videos, though she did respond angrily when a reporter attempted to contact her dad.

 But the powers of parents over children who live online are limited.
 And YouTube has taken no ownership over what is happening to kids who grow up inhaling its trademark stench of bigotry, conspiracy, and nihilism.
 Now the kids, or the smart ones anyway, seem to know it.
-Indeed, YouTube’s own incompetence and lack of quality is one of Soph’s recurring themes; She acknowledges owing her fame to them.
+Indeed, YouTube’s own incompetence and lack of quality is one of Soph’s recurring themes; she acknowledges owing her fame to them.

 “The fact that I was 11 and could easily follow the commentary formula should have been a sign that the standards for the genre were terribly low,” she said in the same interview.

-Last month, after YouTube deactivated comments on her videos — the platform disabled comments on all videos with children in response to an outcry over the aforementioned network of exploitation — Soph uploaded a twelve-minute video in which she seemed to be daring the platform to suspend her, knowing full well that it wouldn’t.
+Last month, after YouTube deactivated comments on her videos — the platform disabled comments on all videos with children in response to an outcry over the aforementioned network of exploitation — Soph uploaded a 12-minute video in which she seemed to be daring the platform to suspend her, knowing full well that it wouldn’t.

-A far-right child comedian threatening to murder the executive of the video site that has made her famous, for trying to protect her from pedophiles: The state of YouTube in 2019.
-(YouTube did not offer a comment for this story.)
+A far-right child comedian threatening to murder the executive of the video site that has made her famous, for trying to protect her from pedophiles: the state of YouTube in 2019.

+After being contacted about the story, YouTube reviewed Soph's channel.
+It removed the video containing the death threat against Wojcicki, but not "Be Not Afraid" or any others.
+The company also issued Soph a strike, which prevents her from uploading videos for a week.
+According to YouTube, as per its terms of service, the platform is for children 13 and older, and it deletes accounts belonging to children under that age as it is made aware of them.
+Soph created her account at age 9 and received significant publicity for her videos before turning 13.

 Indeed, one of Soph’s messages seems to be that in a world where the adults who have grown rich through technology took the implications of that technology seriously, she wouldn’t exist.
 She’s a problem, she seems to be saying, of YouTube’s own making.

-“You could beg me kicking and screaming to stop disseminating the ideas I believe in, and it wouldn’t make a fucking difference,” Soph says at the end of “Be Not Afraid,’ in a passage in which she seems to drop her shtick, if only for a moment.
+“You could beg me kicking and screaming to stop disseminating the ideas I believe in, and it wouldn’t make a fucking difference,” Soph says at the end of “Be Not Afraid," in a passage in which she seems to drop her shtick, if only for a moment.
 “Not only am I inoculated to that bullshit, most of Gen Z is too.
 Millennials grew up with MTV and nowadays watch Colbert.
 We, on the other hand, grew up with the internet, so we have no centralized source of information that controls what we think.
 We filter out the truth for ourselves; we’re not lazy.
 No one is brainwashing kids.
 Kids are simply learning from having free access to information, and there’s nothing you can do about it.”

-The ultimate target of “Be Not Afraid” is, finally, adults: People who just don’t get why social justice discourse is meaningless and cooptable, why school can’t compare to YouTube, why mass murder can be funny.
+The ultimate target of “Be Not Afraid” is, finally, adults: people who just don’t get why social justice discourse is meaningless and co-optable, why school can’t compare to YouTube, why mass murder can be funny.
 People who have enough experience to know better.
 She’s sure that adults are selfish and stupid, that the people with the most power over her life are making it up as they go along, just like she is.
 When you look at the adults who have gotten rich off the platform that created Soph, she isn’t completely wrong.
 She's been publishing on YouTube for years with no consequence other than becoming famous.

 -